andkov/ipdln-2018-hackathon/README.md

 1. Lauch RStudio project via .Rproj file
 2. Execute [`./manipulation/0-metador.R`](./manipulation/0-metador.R) to generate an object that would store all the metadata
 3. Examine [`./manipulation/stitched_output/1-greeter.html`][1-greeter-report] to study the record of how we greeted the data provided to the hackathon participants.
 This data set is currently unavailable to the public, but please send a friendly tweet [@StatCan_eng](https://twitter.com/andkovpro/status/1056974611961667584) to let them know there is interest in this data set)
-4. Examine [`./reports/technique-demonstration/technique-demonstration-1.html`][tech-demo] to see how models were estimated on data provided to hackathon participants (really, please send a friendly tweet [@StatCan_eng](https://twitter.com/andkovpro/status/1056974611961667584) )
+4. Examine [`./reports/technique-demonstration/technique-demonstration-1.html`][tech-demo] to study the record of how models were estimated on the data provided to hackathon participants (really, please send a friendly tweet [@StatCan_eng](https://twitter.com/andkovpro/status/1056974611961667584) #letmydatago )
 5. Run [`./reports/graphing-phase-only/graphing-phase-only.R`](./reports/graphing-phase-only/graphing-phase-only.R) to load the model solution and start producing graphs